IELTS Writing Examples: 20+ Coherence & Cohesion Templates for Band 9 Essays

 Introduction

-Writing essays for IELTS Task 2 can be one of the most challenging aspects of the exam.
-While many candidates focus on grammar and vocabulary, they often overlook the critical elements of coherence and cohesion – factors that contribute 25% to your overall writing score.
-This comprehensive guide provides proven strategies to craft logically structured, smoothly flowing essays that will help you excel in the IELTS writing section.
+Writing essays for IELTS writing task 2 can be one of the most challenging aspects of the exam.
+While many candidates focus on grammar and vocabulary, they often overlook the critical elements of coherence and cohesion – factors that contribute 25% to your overall IELTS writing test score.
+This comprehensive guide provides proven strategies to craft logically structured, smoothly flowing essays that will help you excel in the IELTS writing practice.

-Whether you’re aiming for band 6.5 or targeting band 8+, mastering these principles will significantly enhance your writing quality and help you communicate your ideas more effectively to the examiner.
+Whether you’re aiming for band 6.5 or targeting band 8+, mastering these principles through regular IELTS writing practice and studying high-quality IELTS writing examples will significantly enhance your writing quality and help you communicate your ideas more effectively to the examiner.
+Our IELTS writing checker can help you identify areas for improvement in your essays.

 ℹ️ Info

 Did you know?
-According to IELTS examiners, poor coherence and cohesion is one of the top three reasons why candidates score below band 7, even when their grammar and vocabulary are strong.
+According to IELTS examiners, poor coherence and cohesion is one of the top three reasons why candidates score below band 7 in their IELTS writing test, even when their grammar, vocabulary, and collocations for IELTS are strong.
+Regular IELTS writing practice with IELTS writing checker feedback can help overcome this issue.

 What is Coherence?